 Bureau of Land Management, Alaska.

-From Fairbanks, drive north on the Elliot Highway (AK-11), at mile 73.1 stay right to get on the Dalton Highway.
+From Fairbanks, drive north on the Steese (AK-6) and Elliott (AK-2) Highways.
+At Elliott Highway mile 73.1, stay right to get onto the Dalton Highway (AK-11).